emmaro/Project-Euler/README.md

 # Project-Euler

-My attempts at with python to solve some problems found on [project euler](https://projecteuler.net/archives).
+My attempt at solving some problems found on [project euler](https://projecteuler.net/archives) with python.